DBraun/DawDreamer/README.md

 faust_processor.set_parameter(0, 1.)

 # Unlike VSTs, these parameters aren't necessarily 0-1 values.
-# For example, if you program your FAUST code to have a 15000 kHz cutoff
+# For example, if you program your FAUST code to have a 15000 kHz filter cutoff
 # you can set it naturally:
 #     faust_processor.set_parameter(7, 15000)